 Musically, synthwave’s origins are tied to dance music genres of the mid ‘00s, specifically house and nu disco.
 Early synthwave artists put a synth-heavy spin on these sounds using inspiration from ‘80s pop culture, particularly soundtracks for movies, television, and video games.
 Smaller elements like ‘80s jingles for television commercials, VHS production companies, and nightly news programs also played a role in the genre’s genesis.
-Synthwave’s name can be slightly misleading, as the music has very little in common with British and North American new wave music, which was a rock-based genre that evolved out of punk acts of the ‘70s.
+Synthwave’s name can be somewhat misleading, as the music has very little in common with new wave music, which is a rock-based genre that evolved out of punk acts of the ‘70s and flourished in Britain and North America.
 Instead, synthwave is rooted much more deeply in European disco and electronic dance music.

 Despite synthwave’s preoccupation with the ‘80s, it is not simply a rehash of old sounds and ideas; few songs from the genre could pass for vintage creations, and very little music from the past sounds precisely like synthwave.
 Instead, it is a retrofuturistic evolution of elements from the past, amalgamated and taken into an alternative timeline with suitably distinct musical and visual aspects.
 As promoter Samuel Valentine succinctly puts it, “synthwave is the music for a future that never happened but everyone dreamed about in the ‘80s.”
 Naturally, this idea of retrofuturism can be far-ranging in its application, a fact that is represented in synthwave’s diverse artistry.